jkulhanek/aclick/docs/hierarchical-parsing.rst

     invoke(train, args=['--help'], prog_name='python train.py')

+Note, that in some cases hierarchical parsing may not support your type, default value, etc. In particular, positional arguments cannot be expanded in hierarchical parsing.
+If your type in not supported, you can either inline it by wrapping it with :func:`aclick.default_from_str` wrapper or turn of hierarchical parsing by passing ``hierarchical = False`` to the command constructor.

 Custom classes
 --------------

-User defined classes are naturally expand to individual parameters if ``hierarchical = True``.
+User defined classes are naturally expand to individual parameters if ``hierarchical = True`` (default).
 We can have a class hierarchy and parameters will be expanded to the lowest level.
 This can be seen in the following example: